sleepymalc/pbb.wtf/content/posts/Marta/index.md

 "Cmd`+`Return" "core.open.with"
 ```

 This allows you to open a file with different apps.
-Personally, I use [Keka](https://www.keka.io/en/), which is a portable, powerful but light-weight file archiver.
+Personally, I use [Keka](https://www.keka.io/en/), which is a portable, powerful but lightweight file archiver.
 Say I just zipped the newly created `text.txt` file and want to unzip it, I can press `cmd`+`Return`, and search for the app I want to open this file with.
 In this case, I want to open `test.txt.zip` with [Keka](https://www.keka.io/en/):

 <div align="center">
 	<img width="80%" src="gifs/open.gif"/>